-Canned strawberry syrup with a touch of ginger, perfect for making a refreshing drink, as topping for ice cream, pancakes or waffles.
+Canned strawberry syrup with a touch of ginger, perfect for making a refreshing drink or as a topping for ice cream, pancakes, or waffles.
 An easy way of preserving the summer flavors.

 Canning strawberry syrup is easy and a great way of using a glut of strawberries.

 Now that strawberries are finally here, I cannot stop myself from buying them almost every time I go grocery shopping...
-Either eaten as they are or macerated with sugar, on top of a glorious cheesecake, as dessert or as jam, strawberries seem to be everybody's favorites during spring.
+Whether eaten as they are or strawberries macerated with sugar, on top of a strawberry yogurt cheesecake, as strawberry meringue dessert or as jam, strawberries seem to be everybody's favorites during spring.

 I like canning strawberries in different forms as well.
 You might have seen the Rhubarb and Strawberry Jam.
 It is not the only strawberry jam I make, the most common one is the simple strawberry jam, I make about 10 jars of it every spring.